Degree type(s): Bachelor's (BSN)

 On average, accelerated nursing program students earn this BSN degree in just 13 months!

-Admissions applications are due by August 1, 2018, with the first group of students starting the accelerated BSN courses in January 2019.
+Admissions applications are due by August 1, 2018, with students starting the accelerated BSN courses in January 2019.

 Amid modern healthcare challenges, nurses from top nursing programs find good jobs in communities throughout the United States.
 Both the speed to graduation and the strong nursing career outlook make this accelerated nursing degree an attractive option for many students.